Whoop (company)

-WHOOP, Inc. (stylized as WHOOP) is an American wearable technology company headquartered in Boston, Massachusetts.
+Whoop, Inc. (stylized as WHOOP) is an American wearable technology company headquartered in Boston, Massachusetts.
 Its principal product is a health tracker that measures strain, recovery, and sleep.
 The device is best known for its use by athletes and is often used to track overall health and detect illness.

-The Whoop band is popular among consumers and professional athletes such as Cristiano Ronaldo, LeBron James, Rory McIlroy, Aryna Sabalenka and Michael Phelps.
+The Whoop band is promoted by athletes including Cristiano Ronaldo, Virat Kohli, Rory McIlroy, Aryna Sabalenka, LeBron James, Michael Phelps, Sir Lewis Hamilton and Charles Leclerc.

 Product

-WHOOP 1.0 was released in 2015, followed by versions in 2016 and 2019.
-WHOOP 4.0 debuted in 2021 with improved battery technology that increased capacity.
+Whoop 1.0 was released in 2015, followed by versions in 2016 and 2019.
+Whoop 4.0 debuted in 2021 with improved battery technology that increased capacity.

-The device collects data on sleep, heart rate variability, resting heart rate, and respiratory rate to create a daily recovery score ranging from 0% to 100%, helping users determine if their body is ready for exertion or needs rest.
+The device collects data on sleep, heart rate variability (HRV), resting heart rate, and respiratory rate to create a daily recovery score ranging from 0% to 100%, helping users determine if their body is ready for exertion or needs rest.
 It also provides suggested exertion goals based on recovery and sleep data.

-On March 29, 2023, WHOOP announced its Stress Monitor feature, tracking daily stress levels via HRV and resting heart rate, with breathwork interventions developed with Dr. Andrew Huberman.
-In September 2023, WHOOP released “WHOOP Coach,” powered by OpenAI, offering conversational health and fitness coaching.
+On March 29, 2023, Whoop announced its Stress Monitor feature, tracking daily stress levels via HRV and resting heart rate, with breathwork interventions developed with Andrew Huberman.
+In September 2023, Whoop released “Whoop Coach,” powered by OpenAI, offering conversational health and fitness coaching.

-In 2025, WHOOP shared that the FDA comments on its blood pressure feature, arguing the agency was “overstepping its authority.”
-In May 2025, WHOOP adjusted its upgrade terms for the 5.0 and MG, eventually providing complimentary upgrades for members with 12+ months remaining and refunds for those charged in error.
+In 2025, Whoop shared that the FDA comments on its blood pressure feature, arguing the agency was “overstepping its authority.”
+In May 2025, Whoop adjusted its upgrade terms for the 5.0 and MG, eventually providing complimentary upgrades for members with 12+ months remaining and refunds for those charged in error.

-In September 2025, WHOOP launched “Advanced Labs,” integrating clinical blood test data with wearable health metrics and expanding availability internationally.
+In September 2025, Whoop launched “Advanced Labs,” integrating clinical blood test data with wearable health metrics and expanding availability internationally.

-WHOOP differs from other wearables by having no screen or buttons; all data is accessed through the WHOOP app on Android and iOS.
+Whoop differs from other wearables by having no screen or buttons; all data is accessed through the Whoop app on Android and iOS.
 It requires a monthly subscription, and without one, the device stops tracking.
-According to Time, WHOOP collects significantly more data than competitors, with five sensors gathering 100 MB of data per user per day.
+According to Time, Whoop collects significantly more data than competitors, with five sensors gathering 100 MB of data per user per day.

 History

-Founded in 2012 by Harvard student-athlete Will Ahmed, along with John Capodilupo and Aurelian Nicolae, WHOOP was incubated at Harvard Innovation Labs.
+Whoop was founded in 2012 by Harvard student-athlete Will Ahmed, together with John Capodilupo and Aurelian Nicolae.
+The company was incubated at the Harvard Innovation Labs.
 The name “Whoop” originated as a motivational phrase Ahmed used before games.

-In August 2021, WHOOP raised $200 million from SoftBank at a $3.6 billion valuation.
-Other investors include IVP, the NFL Players Association, and athletes such as Kevin Durant, Patrick Mahomes, Rory McIlroy, Eli Manning, and Larry Fitzgerald.
-As of 2022, Ahmed remains CEO, Nicolae is Director of Mechanical Engineering, and Capodilupo served as CTO until April 2022.
+In August 2021, Whoop raised $200 million from SoftBank at a valuation of $3.6 billion.
+Additional investors include IVP, the NFL Players Association, and athletes including Kevin Durant, Patrick Mahomes, Rory McIlroy, Eli Manning, and Larry Fitzgerald.

+As of 2022, Ahmed is CEO, Nicolae is director of mechanical engineering, and Capodilupo was CTO until April 2022.

+In April 2026, Whoop raised $575 million in Series G financing, creating a valuation of $10.1 billion.
+Some of the investors included Abbott and Mayo Clinic.